Composition of Safety Constraints For Fixed-Wing Collision Avoidance Amidst Limited Communications

-\begin{theorem}\cite{ames2017control} Given a set $\mathcal{C}_h\subseteq\R^n$ defined in (\ref{eq_safe}) for a continuously differentiable function $h$, if $h$ is a ZCBF on $\mathcal{D}$, then any Lipschitz continuous controller $u:\mathcal{D}\ra U$ such that $u(x)\in K_{h}(x)$ will render the set $\mathcal{C}_h$ forward invariant. \end{theorem}
+\begin{theorem}\cite{ames2017control} Given a set $\mathcal{C}\subset\R^n$ defined in (\ref{eq_safe}) for a continuously differentiable function $h$, if $h$ is a ZCBF on $\mathcal{D}$, then any Lipschitz continuous controller $u:\mathcal{D}\ra U$ such that $u(x)\in K(x)$ will render the set $\mathcal{C}$ forward invariant. \end{theorem}

-In \cite{ames2017control} it is also shown how to calculate $u(x)\in K_h(x)$ using a Quadratic Program (QP) to support fast, online calculations.
-In particular, assume there is some nominal $\hat{u}$ available that is designed to achieve some performance goal (e.g., path-following) that has not necessarily been designed to satisfy safety constraints.
+In \cite{ames2017control} it is also shown how to calculate $u(x)\in K(x)$ using a Quadratic Program (QP) to support fast, online calculations.
+In particular, assume there is some nominal control input $\hat{u}\in \mathbb{R}^m$ available that is designed to achieve some performance goal (e.g., path-following) that has not necessarily been designed to satisfy safety constraints.
 Additionally, we assume $U$ can be expressed as the set of all $u$ satisfying the linear inequality $Au \ge b$.
-The safe control input can then be calculated using a QP as follows
+A safe control input can then be calculated using the following Quadratic Program (QP)

 Note that by property (\ref{eq_zcbf_condition}), when $h$ is a ZCBF, (\ref{eq_general_qp}) is guaranteed to be feasible when $x\in \mathcal{D}$.